stevee1207/WRC-Analyst-Extension/README.md

 WRC Analyst Extension
 An unofficial browser extension for extracting and analyzing multiplayer event data from EA Sports WRC club pages on Racenet.

-This is my first serious app, so it’s likely to have bugs.
+This is my first "application", so it’s likely to have bugs...
 Since it turned out to be quite complex, I tried to simplify it as much as possible, but don’t expect any further updates from here on out.
 If you’re a fan of the WRC game, feel free to use it and have fun playing against your friends.

 ## ✨ Samples (others in the sample_images folder)